 After examining Madrid’s Emissions Inventory, the city government came to the conclusion that road traffic, such as it is now, is the main source of the toxic nitrogen oxide emissions, gushing out 51.4% of the emission total.
 Away with it then!

-By implementing its Air Quality and Climate Change Plan, which starts with Madrid Central, Madrid is simply complying with EU Climate legislation which the nation’s capital has repeatedly violated since 2010.
+By implementing its Air Quality and Climate Change Plan, which starts with Madrid Central, Madrid is simply complying with the EU Climate legislation which the nation’s capital has repeatedly violated since 2010.

 Madrid Central covers an area of 472 hectares (1166 acres).
 It is roughly coterminous with the Centro district and includes the “beltlines” in the urban center (boulevards and avenues).

 The full implementation of Madrid Central won’t come in one fell swoop; fines won’t be levied on offenders till March 2019, for instance.
 Just the same, it won’t be long now before the unrestricted traffic of any which vehicle in the area will be a thing of the past.
 There’s a bright light at the end of the tunnel.

 There will be exceptions to the traffic restriction.
 The vehicles owned by duly registered residents in the area, persons with limited mobility, and security and emergency services will be allowed to access Madrid Central.
 So will delivery vans, albeit with strict time limit.
 The rest of the vehicles may access the area if they are zero-emission or carry special environmental labels, but only to and from designated parking lots.

-It’s a realistic bid to humanize the city, make it possible for the Madrileños and tourists to breathe cleaner air at last and enjoy a more modern and more sustainable city.
+It’s a realistic bid to humanize the city; it will make it possible for the Madrileños and tourists to breathe cleaner air at last and enjoy a more modern and more sustainable city.